Skip to Content

 1295 Madison Avenue

 In one of the first virtual Landmarks hearings to take place during lockdown, the residential conversion of the historic Hotel Wales was approved.
 The ornate Beaux-Arts facade was restored to its original grandeur, and a discreet penthouse with a wraparound terrace and roof deck was added to the top of the building.
 It now offers 21 half- and full-floor units with 10’ ceilings, herringbone wood floors, eat-in kitchens, and primary suites with walk-in closets.
-Amenities include an attended lobby, fitness center, pet spa, private storage, and bike storage.
+The penthouse recently sold for $18.5 million; this buyer and all others have access to amenities like an attended lobby, fitness center, pet spa, private storage, and bike storage.

 324 East 93rd Street